Want to know how to make use of spare time?

 Simple.
 Hit RESET.

-The best way how to make use of spare time is to do nothing.
+The best way to make use of spare time is to do nothing.
+Because when you do nothing, you tune out all the mental-noise.

 We need enough downtime to make sure we don’t make ourselves ill from too much uptime.